Back to Blog

 ROAS vs. ROI: Understanding the Difference

-While often used interchangeably, **Return on Ad Spend (ROAS)** and ROI are not the same, and understanding the difference is critical, especially for businesses heavily invested in paid advertising.
-ROAS measures the gross revenue generated for every dollar spent on advertising.
-The formula is: **Revenue from Ad Campaign / Cost of Ad Campaign = ROAS**.
-ROAS is a valuable metric for evaluating the performance of specific ad campaigns and channels.
-However, it only considers the direct cost of the ads and the revenue they generate.
-It doesn't account for other costs like agency fees, software, or your team's time.
-ROI, on the other hand, provides a more holistic view of profitability by factoring in all marketing costs.
-A campaign can have a high ROAS but a low or even negative ROI once all associated costs are considered.
-For a true measure of profitability, you must look beyond ROAS and calculate your overall marketing ROI.
-Use ROAS to optimize your ad campaigns, but use ROI to make strategic decisions about your overall marketing budget and strategy.
+People often throw these terms around like they're the same thing, but Return on Ad Spend (ROAS) and ROI are totally different.
+Getting the distinction is crucial, especially if you're spending a lot on paid ads.
+ROAS just measures the raw revenue you get back for every dollar you spend on ads.
+The formula is: Revenue from Ad Campaign / Cost of Ad Campaign = ROAS.
+It's a great metric for checking how well specific ad campaigns are doing.
+But here's the catch: it only looks at the ad cost itself.
+It ignores agency fees, software, or your team's time.
+ROI, on the other hand, gives you the full story on profitability by including *all* your marketing costs.
+You can have a campaign with a killer ROAS but a terrible ROI once you factor everything in.
+If you want to know if you're actually making money, you have to look past ROAS and figure out your true ROI.
+Use ROAS to fine-tune your ads, but use ROI to make the big decisions about your overall budget and strategy.

 Calculating Customer Lifetime Value (CLV)

-Focusing solely on the immediate return from a single campaign can be shortsighted.
-A more sophisticated approach to ROI calculation incorporates **Customer Lifetime Value (CLV)**.
-CLV is the total revenue a business can expect from a single customer account throughout their relationship.
-By understanding your CLV, you can make more informed decisions about customer acquisition costs and long-term marketing investments.
-The basic formula for CLV is: **(Average Purchase Value) x (Average Purchase Frequency) x (Average Customer Lifespan) = CLV**.
-For example, if a customer spends an average of $100 per purchase, makes 4 purchases a year, and remains a customer for 3 years, their CLV would be $1,200.
-Knowing this, you can justify spending more to acquire a customer than you might if you were only looking at the value of their first purchase.
-Integrating CLV into your ROI calculations provides a more accurate picture of your marketing's long-term profitability and helps you build a more sustainable and scalable marketing strategy.
+Here's the thing: focusing only on the immediate cash from one campaign is a rookie mistake.
+A much smarter way to think about ROI is to bring in Customer Lifetime Value (CLV).
+CLV is the total amount of money you can expect to make from a single customer over their entire time with you.
+When you know your CLV, you can make much better decisions about how much you're willing to pay to get a new customer.
+The simple formula is: (Average Purchase Value) x (Average Purchase Frequency) x (Average Customer Lifespan) = CLV.
+Let's say a customer spends about $100 each time they buy, they buy 4 times a year, and they stick around for 3 years.
+Their CLV is $1,200.
+Knowing that, you can see why it might be worth spending more to acquire them than if you only looked at their first purchase.
+Bringing CLV into your ROI math gives you a much clearer picture of your marketing's long-term value and helps you build a strategy that can actually scale.

 Marketing Attribution Models

-One of the biggest challenges in calculating marketing ROI is accurately attributing revenue to specific marketing efforts.
-This is where **marketing attribution models** come in.
-An attribution model is a set of rules that determines how credit for sales and conversions is assigned to touchpoints in the customer journey.
-There are several common models, each with its own strengths and weaknesses: **First-Touch Attribution** gives 100% of the credit to the first marketing touchpoint a customer interacted with. **Last-Touch Attribution** gives 100% of the credit to the last touchpoint before a conversion. **Linear Attribution** distributes credit equally across all touchpoints. **Time-Decay Attribution** gives more credit to touchpoints closer to the time of conversion. **U-Shaped Attribution** gives 40% of the credit to the first and last touchpoints, with the remaining 20% distributed among the touchpoints in between.
-Choosing the right attribution model depends on your business model and customer journey.
-For service businesses with longer sales cycles, a multi-touch attribution model like Linear, Time-Decay, or U-Shaped will often provide a more accurate picture than a single-touch model.
-By implementing a clear attribution model, you can gain a more granular understanding of which channels and campaigns are driving the most value, allowing you to optimize your spend accordingly.
+One of the trickiest parts of calculating ROI is figuring out which marketing effort gets the credit for a sale.
+That's where marketing attribution models come in.
+An attribution model is just a rulebook for assigning credit to the different touchpoints a customer interacts with before they convert.
+There are a few common models out there: First-Touch Attribution gives all the credit to the very first thing a customer saw.
+Last-Touch Attribution gives it all to the last thing they did before converting.
+Linear Attribution splits the credit evenly across every touchpoint.
+Time-Decay Attribution gives more credit to the touchpoints closer to the sale.
+U-Shaped Attribution gives 40% of the credit to the first touch and 40% to the last, then spreads the last 20% across everything in between.
+The right model for you depends on your sales cycle.
+For service businesses with a longer sales process, a multi-touch model like Linear, Time-Decay, or U-Shaped usually gives you a more realistic view than a single-touch model.
+When you set up a clear attribution model, you get a much better sense of which channels are actually driving value, which lets you put your money where it will do the most good.

 Key Marketing Metrics to Track for ROI Improvement

-Improving your marketing ROI requires looking beyond the final number and analyzing the key metrics that contribute to it.
-By tracking and optimizing these metrics, you can systematically improve your overall marketing performance.
-Some of the most important metrics to monitor include: **Cost Per Lead (CPL)**, the total cost of generating a single lead.
-A lower CPL generally leads to a higher ROI. **Lead-to-Customer Conversion Rate**, the percentage of leads that become paying customers.
-Improving this rate can significantly boost your ROI without increasing your marketing spend. **Customer Acquisition Cost (CAC)**, the total cost of acquiring a new customer.
-This should be compared to your CLV to ensure profitability. **Website Traffic**, the number of visitors to your website.
-More traffic can lead to more leads and customers. **Click-Through Rate (CTR)**, the percentage of people who click on your ads or links.
-A higher CTR indicates that your messaging is resonating with your target audience. **Engagement Rate**, the level of interaction with your content on social media and other platforms.
-Higher engagement can lead to increased brand awareness and loyalty.
-By consistently tracking these metrics, you can identify areas for improvement and make data-driven decisions to optimize your campaigns and maximize your ROI.
+If you want to improve your marketing ROI, you can't just stare at the final number.
+You have to track the metrics that feed into it.
+By keeping an eye on these numbers and working to improve them, you can systematically lift your overall performance.
+Here are the big ones to watch: Cost Per Lead (CPL), or what it costs you to get a single lead.
+A lower CPL usually means a higher ROI.
+Lead-to-Customer Conversion Rate, the percentage of your leads who actually become paying customers.
+Bumping this rate up can seriously boost ROI without you spending a dime more on marketing.
+Customer Acquisition Cost (CAC), the total cost to land one new customer.
+You need to compare this to your CLV to make sure you're profitable.
+Website Traffic, pretty straightforward—the number of people visiting your site.
+More traffic can mean more leads.
+Click-Through Rate (CTR), the percentage of people who click your ads.
+A higher CTR is a good sign that your message is hitting the mark.
+Engagement Rate, how much people are interacting with your content on social media.
+More engagement can build brand awareness and keep you top-of-mind.
+By consistently watching these metrics, you can spot weak points and make data-backed decisions to improve your campaigns and get the most out of your spend.

 Strategies for Optimizing Your Marketing Budget